-Rachel is Professor of History of Dress and Fashion (since 2008) and currently Head of Research Development.
-On completion of her BA degree course (history) at the University of Cambridge, MA degree course in History of Dress (Courtauld Institute of Art) and PGCE (University of Bristol), she spent a short time in fashion retail, successfully completing the Marks & Spencer Graduate Management Training.
-She joined AUB in 1999 as course leader, BA (Hons) Fashion Studies, responsible for a new degree in the history, theory and practice of fashion.
+Rachel is Professor of History of Dress and Fashion (since 2008).
+On completion of her BA degree course (history) at the University of Cambridge, MA degree course in History of Dress (Courtauld Institute of Art) and PGCE (University of Bristol), she spent a short time in fashion retailing (knitwear), successfully completing the Marks & Spencer Graduate Management Training.
+She joined the Arts University in 1999 as course leader for BA (Hons) Fashion Studies focusing on the history, theory and practice of fashion.
 She completed her PhD in 2003.
 In 2008-9, Rachel was awarded a TQEF industry secondment at New Look Retailers towards research into sustainable and ethical retail practice.
 Rachel is the author of books, articles and reviews and regularly delivers her research at conferences.

 - Member of the Costume Society (Trustee, Executive Committee and Chair, Education Sub-Committee, 2000-2003); Trustee, Association of Art Historians (2000–2003)

 - Museum of English Rural Life (University of Reading) Research Fellowship (2012–2013)